Frequently Asked Questions

 Who can participate?

 Schools can field unlimited teams at regional rounds.
-Teams are welcome to participate at multiple regional rounds.
-Teams that qualify at regional rounds can participate at the Global Round and can also apply for berths at the Yale University event, though strong preference is given to teams that excel at the Global Round.
+Teams are welcome to participate at multiple regional rounds, though they should be separated by at least a month.
+Teams that qualify at regional rounds can participate at their choice of Global Rounds.

 What type of student participates?